Thomas Williams of Llanidan

-Thomas Williams (13 May 1737 – 30 November 1802) was a Welsh industrialist and Member of Parliament.
-At the time of his death, he was the richest man in Wales.
+Thomas Williams (13 May 1737 – 30 November 1802) was a Welsh industrialist and politician who was a member of Parliament for Great Marlow and High Sheriff of Anglesey.
+Doing business in copper mining and manufacturing, he campaigned against the abolition of the transatlantic slave trade and was the richest man in Wales at the time of his death.

 Life

 Thomas Williams was born in Llanidan, Anglesey, the son of Owen Williams of Cefn Coch in Llansadwrn.

 In the 18th century, there was a significant shortage of food for labouring people.
 Williams, known to his Welsh speaking workmen as Twm Chwarae Teg ("Tom Fairplay"), once complained to the magistrate at Llanidan that the villagers on Anglesey raided his fields and stole the turnips intended for his cattle and used them to feed their families.
 His business rival, Matthew Boulton, called Williams the "copper king" – "the despotick sovereign of the copper trade".
 To his friend and agent he said, "Let me advise you to be extremely cautious in your dealings with Williams".
 He spoke of Williams as "a perfect tyrant and not over tenacious of his word and will screw damned hard when he has got anybody in his vice".
 Of the Cornish producers, Boulton said "they would not have submitted to be kicked and piss'd on by me as they have been by them" (Williams and his partner Wilkinson).

 Williams' tenacity as a lawyer was very evident when acting for the Hughes family of Llysdulas who were in an acrimonious dispute with Sir Nicholas Bayly of Plas Newydd concerning the Parys Mountain copper mine.
 This dispute, which ran for over nine years, involved the interpretation of that very unsatisfactory testamentary device called a moiety.
 At one stage the dispute involved four years of expensive litigation in the Chancery court with the Attorney General and the Solicitor General acting for opposing sides and was not finally settled until 1778.
 In that year Sir Nicholas leased his own copper mine to a London banker John Dawes (a secret associate of Williams) for 21 years.

 Williams emerged from the dispute as the managing partner with the Revd Edward Hughes and John Dawes in the Parys Mine Company.
 This under Williams control was cheap to run and extremely productive.
 His great problem was to obtain an attractive price for the copper.
 He faced a cartel of copper smelters whose aim was to buy cheap and sell dear.
 He moved decisively to establish his own smelting facilities and quickly entered into an agreement with John Mackay to establish an industrial complex at Ravenhead near St Helens in Lancashire.
 He also established warehousing and copper manufacturing and finishing facilities, and even a mint – thus creating a vertical organisation.
 In 1788, Williams purchased the Temple Mills at Bisham in Berkshire.
 He built himself a fine mansion there called Temple House and used the mills for smelting copper brought from his Welsh mines.
 He became MP for the nearby town of Marlow in Buckinghamshire.